particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 In this example we copy and paste our access token and device ID into the HTML source.
 The problem is that anyone can just "View Source" on the web page and get our access token.
-With that token, they can log into the Console, manage devices, delete source code, pretty much everything.
+With that token, they can log into the Console, manage devices, delete source code from the Web IDE, pretty much everything.

 {{codebox content="/assets/files/app-notes/AN032/embed-token.htm" format="html" height="300"}}